IBM/pymm/info/pymm-blog-1.md

 ## Benchmarking

-We are showing somce instrsting results of running PyMM with : two grphs:
+We are showing an instrsting results when writeing data to PM: two grphs:
-1. Write Sequance
+1. Checkpointing.

+2. Copy data.

+3. Persistent Random Write:

+* For more detailes pleaase see this arXiv paper:

 # Install PyMM